defyd/dnd-journal/_notes/Session Notes/Session 1.md

 We illegally set off from the harbour, and as we got out of the city we could hear the alarm bell tolling, meaning someone certainly noticed our unregistered departure.

-Our objective turns out to be diving and picking up a big man-made [[Ornate Chronomancy Egg]].
+Our objective turns out to be diving and picking up a big man-made [[Ornate Chronomancy Egg|ornate egg]].
 Thankfully, Mr Rockjaw has magical breathing devices for all of us, with enough oxygen to last 30 mins.

 Once we got down, we found the [[Sunken ship]], and it seemed to have been broken in half by something... (_I may or may not have zoned out a bit here, so I missed some lore D:_ )
 We found the corpse of a Triton lookin' fella (confirmed by [[Sage]] to be a marrow), who had a spear.
 His blood had been sucked by ~~something~~ a [[Ixitxachitl]] (or demon ray)?
 A civilized manta, and some of them can suck blood.